Contusions After Seattle Traffic Accidents More Common Than You May Think

 Legal Help is Available

 Recovering from a brain injury is not easy.
 You’ll need the proper care and support, and to get those services, you need the money.
-At Hardwick & Pendergast, P.S., our car accident brain injury lawyers in Seattle can help you identify the person at-fault for your accident and hold them accountable for the injuries you’ve suffered.
+At Hardwick & Pendergast, P.S., our lawyers can help you identify the person at-fault for your accident and hold them accountable for the injuries you’ve suffered.
 Call us today to learn more about your legal options at (888) 228-3860.
 The initial consultation is free, so you have nothing to lose.